 Hocking's new football team is an attempt to revitalize the college, by attracting more students to campus and by energizing those already living there.
 “Following several difficult years for the college, we have the opportunity to raise the spirits of our campus community and engage our local communities around a common interest in sports,” Betty Young, Hocking's current president, said, adding that the football team is helping the college enroll more men and students of color.

 Funded by less than $900,000 and staffed with volunteers, the college's new athletic program -- which also features archery, cheerleading and men's and women's basketball teams -- has little in common with big-time college sports.
-At the same time, the football team has already become embroiled in a controversy that is all too familiar among top football programs, casting a shadow over the young team's early successes.
+At the same time, the football team has already become embroiled in a controversy that is all too familiar among top football programs.

 The inaugural roster includes Trent Mays, a former high school football player who was convicted in 2013 of raping a 16-year-old girl.